hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 In 2023 a second phase was added, more than doubling the existing capacity of the system.

-End of 2025, the decommissioning process of cluster Hortense will start.
+Mid 2026, the gradual decommissioning process of cluster Hortense started.
-This is in anticipation of the 4th VSC Tier-1 cluster that will become available at the VUB datacenter from end 2025.
+This is in parallel with the advent of the 4th VSC Tier-1 cluster sofia that became available at the VUB datacenter.

 .. _hortense_hardware_details: